 Next came the hard drive.
 Invented by IBM in 1956, the first hard drive took up the majority of a room and used rapidly rotating disks to store data.
 In addition to being able to store more than 20 times the amount of data as a magnetic tape reel, the first hard drive was also unique in that it enabled the user to access the stored data in any order, rather than just the order that it was stored in, as before.

 Internal hard drive storage eventually led to the first means of external data storage—the floppy disk.
 First invented in 1971, the original floppy disks were thin, bare disks.
-However, these got dirty easily, so they were quickly put inside of a slim plastic envelope, giving us the floppy disks that anyone born in the 20th Century should be familiar with.
-They weren’t able to hold as much data as hard drives at the time (about one-third of the data, to be exact), but the ability to transport that much data easily was revolutionary.
+However, these got dirty easily, so they were quickly put inside of a slim plastic envelope, giving us the floppy disks that many of us are familiar with.
+They weren’t able to hold as much data as hard drives at the time (about one-third of the data), but the ability to transport that much data easily was revolutionary.
+In the 1980s, computers were becoming available to companies, which meant businesses could use floppy disks to store their data or documents and transport them easily.

 Floppy disks reigned supreme for a little over a decade.
 Then the CD-ROM came onto the scene.
 With its ability to store 486 times the amount of data, they quickly became the preferred means of external data storage.
 And they became irreplaceable once Bruce Springsteen’s Born in the USA became the first CD manufactured for release in the United States.
 Or at least, we believed them to be irreplaceable at the time…